drneox/Mini.js/README.md

 # Mini.js
- * Mini.js is a little and simple example of library for http(s) requests.
+ * Mini.js is a little and simple example of library for http(s) requests with promises.

  ## Example to Use: